 This basically means you have been involved in a data breach, and it is possible your password has been exposed.
-So, in order to protect other accounts, you will have to make sure all your passwords are at least different, and the longer the better.when they are all different, your hacker can only access the compromised site.
-It’s not nice, but much nicer than accessing all your accounts!
+So, in order to protect other accounts, you will have to make sure all your passwords are at least different, and the longer the better.
+When they are all different, your hacker can only access the compromised site.
+It’s not convenient, but much better than having all your accounts hacked!

 - Check your email – use Troys Site to find any data breaches you may have been involved in.

 - Change your password -especially if you use the same password everywhere.
 Troy recommends 1Password for keeping your passwords under locked encrypted security using one password.
 They have a $100,000 prize for anyone who can successfully enter their security vault and capture specific information inside.
 They also have a 30 day free trial, and charge about $36 bucks a year.
 I think I will have to break down and accept their protection.